 People who are narcissistic experience difficulties when differences arise between themselves and others because of this deficit in "theory of mind."
 It is hard for them to believe that there is another side to the issue that troubles them because they believe that their view is the only view, that they are always "right," and that listening to the other's feelings either makes them at fault or may block their abililty to get what they want.
 As I explain in my book From Conflict Resolution, to proceed collaboratively both parties need to be able to voice their concerns and both need to be able to hear and take seriously the other's perspective.

 In my clinical practice I have been struck by the frequency with which neither parent of an autistic spectrum child presents with an autistic spectrum disorder, and yet one parent does appear to be significantly narcissistic with difficulties empathizing with others and digesting others’ perspectives.

-Narcissism as the last stop on the train line to the autistic spectrum disorders.
+Narcissism as the next-to-the-last stop on the train to the autistic spectrum disorders.

 Many spouses in my couples therapy practice express relief when they hear my speculation that narcissism may be a milder version of what with increased severity would become Aspergers--and with even more self-absorption and difficulty taking in others’ perspectives would be labeled autism.

 If narcissistic personality disorder tendencies stem from neuro-biological deficits and/or brain anomalies that cause difficulties with empathy, then it becomes easier to empathize with rather than become angry at an emotionally-deaf loved one.

 I look forward to reading what neuroscience research finds in the way of biological clues as to why narcissism and Apspergers seem linked.